Degree Requirements

 Cum Laude: 3.30 – 3.49 GPA

-200 Ton License Exam Policy
+Mate Less Than 200 GRT License Exam

-A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without completing the Mate less than 200 Ton license exam.
+A student may pursue the SVO Associate of Science degree, or the VOT Bachelor of Science degree, without completing the Mate less than 200 GRT license exam.
 The exam is required only for those who are pursuing the license.

 Credit for Life Experience